Properks/Properks-java-study/Project/Manage_Grades/README.md

 1. Grades are Absolute.
 2. Students can choose subject.
-3. Members of subject are under 4, subject is abolished;
+3. Members of subject that a student choose are under 4, Student's register is canceled automatically.
 4. Grades Percentage:
     A+: 100 ~ 95
     A:  94 ~ 90